Sometimes Reliable Spanners of Almost Linear Size: Introduction

-Recently, the authors \cite{bho-spda-19} showed a construction of reliable $1$-spanners of size $\Of\pth{n\log n}$ in one dimension, and of reliable $(1+\eps)$-spanners of size $\Of\pth{n\log n \log \log^6 n }$ in higher dimensions (the constant in the $\Of$ depends both on the dimension, $\eps$, and the reliability parameter).
-An alternative construction, with slightly worse bounds, was given by Bose \etal~\cite{bcdm-norgm-18}.
+Recently, Buchin \etal \cite{bho-spda-20} showed a construction of reliable $1$-spanners of size $\Of\pth{n\log n}$ in one dimension, and of reliable $(1+\eps)$-spanners of size $\Of\pth{n\log n \log\!\log^6\!n }$ in higher dimensions (the constant in the $\Of$ depends on the dimension, $\eps$, and the reliability parameter).
+An alternative construction, with slightly worse bounds, was given by Bose~\etal~\cite{bcdm-norgm-18}.
+Up to polynomial factors in $\log \log n$, this matches a lower bound of Bose \etal \cite{bdms-rgs-13}.

-\myparagraph{Limitations of previous constructions.} The construction of Buchin \etal \cite{bho-spda-19} (and also the construction of Bose \etal \cite{bcdm-norgm-18}) relies on using expanders to get a monotone spanner for points on the line, and then extending it to higher dimensions.
+\paragraph{Limitations of previous constructions.} The construction of Buchin \etal \cite{bho-spda-20} (and also the construction of Bose \etal \cite{bcdm-norgm-18}) relies on using expanders to get a $1$-spanner for points on the line, and then extending it to higher dimensions.
 The spanner (in one dimension) has $\Of(n\log n)$ edges.
-Unfortunately, even in one dimension, such a reliable spanner requires $\Omega( n \log n)$ edges, as shown by Bose \etal \cite{bdms-rgs-13}.
-Furthermore, the constants involved in these constructions \cite{bho-spda-19, bcdm-norgm-18} are quite bad, because of the usage of expanders.
+Unfortunately, even in one dimension, such a reliable spanner requires~$\Omega( n \log n)$ edges, as shown by Bose \etal \cite{bdms-rgs-13}.
+Furthermore, the constants involved in these constructions \cite{bcdm-norgm-18,bho-spda-20} are quite bad, because of the usage of expanders.
 See \tabref{size-summary} for a summary of the sizes of different constructions (together with the new results).